aeternity/protocol/channels/ON-CHAIN.md

 #### Call object

-If the `channel_force_progress_tx` is a valid one - the contract call in the `solo_payload`'s `updates` is executed.
-This consumes gas.
+If the `channel_force_progress_tx` is a valid one - the contract call in the `solo_payload`'s `updates` is executed upon the MPT that had been produced by the `poi`.
+The output is a new MPT that will represent the new off-chain channel state.
+Participants are to either continue using the channel or close it.
+If there is no later off-chain update, they should use this produced MPT in both cases.

+The contract execution consumes gas.
 The `update` itself defines both the gas limit and the gas price.
 After the contract call has been executed and the real gas consumption has been calculated, the balance of the account posting the transaction is updated to pay the gas fee.
-Since this is not a co-signed transaction but rather a unilateral one, it is only the one that initiates the force progress that pays it.
+Since this is not a co-signed transaction but rather a unilateral one, the initiator of the progress enforcement pays the fees.

 The contract call produces on-chain a new call object in the on-chain state trees for contract calls.
 Usually calls have a key that is composed by